eclipse-glsp/glsp/MIGRATION_GUIDE.md

 In 1.0.0 the `GlspTheiaDiagramServer` also served as explicit `ActionHandler`.
 This behavior is discouraged in 2.x.
-If you have been using a custom diagram server that handles additional actions please migrate the handling to an explicit action handler and configure in in the [diagram configuration](<(#improved-diagramconfiguration)>).
+If you have been using a custom diagram server that handles additional actions please migrate the handling to an explicit action handler and configure it in the [diagram configuration](#improved-diagramconfiguration).

 ### Improved `DiagramConfiguration`